 8. Channel Islands National Park, California

-Channel Islands National Park covers more than 250,000 acres, Channel Islands National Park is located off the coast of California and includes five of the eight Channel Islands.
+Channel Islands National Park covers about 250,000 acres, Channel Islands National Park is located off the coast of California and includes five of the eight Channel Islands.
 The islands are home to a variety of unique plants and animals, many of which are found nowhere else in the world.

 Together, the islands provide a habitat for over 2,000 species of plants and animals.
 Visitors to the park can enjoy camping, hiking, kayaking, whale watching, and much more.
 Channel Islands National Park is a truly unique place and well worth a visit, but visiting does take some planning.